 In romantic relationships, for instance, the health and stability of a union spring from the respective emotional and psychological health of the persons involved.
-This determines the dynamics of a relationship.
+This determines a relationship.
 The more emotionally healthy and open a person is, generally, the clearer their values are and their expectations in a relationship.

 For instance, John keeps coming home late in the night and for the slightest reason screams at Annette.
-His wife, who, in turn, retreats to her room crying and sobbing at her husband’s ill-treatment.
+His wife, who, in turn, retreats to her room crying at her husband’s ill-treatment.
 Another example is having your teenager stay out late every day and coming back home drunk.
-The dynamics of these relationships are skewed to enable John’s abusive behaviour and your teenager’s wild behaviour respectively and leave you on the receiving end.
+The dynamics of these relationships are skewed to enable John’s abusive behaviour and your teenager’s behaviour respectively and leave you on the receiving end.

 How to Set Boundaries in Relationships?

 Want to get the respect and love you deserve in your relationship again and stop coping with toxic behaviour?
 We suggest the following simple – but definitely not easy steps.